-Japanese tend to eat on the early side (about 6 p.m.), and many restaurants close before midnight to accommodate the train schedules.
-But Tsurutontan is an udon noodle shop that stays open until 8 a.m.
-The udon is presented in huge bowls that surprise even the locals.
+Japanese tend to eat on the early side (about 6 p.m.), so many restaurants close earlier.
+But Tsurutontan is an udon noodle shop that stays open later.
+Its udon is presented in huge bowls that surprise even the locals.
 The menu has a big selection of hot and cold noodles as well as small, seasonal dishes for sharing (tempura, sashimi, sushi and pickles).

 BTW: There is also a branch in Shinjuku with the same business hours.

 Japan is the land of the $100 muskmelon (for gift-giving), and when it comes to shops and restaurants, only meticulously cared-for — or “high-end” — strawberries, peaches, grapes and other seasonal fruits are used in desserts, either served as-is or in a larger creation.
 Specialty fruit shops such as the Takano chain offer cut fruit, parfaits and juice, as well as savory sandwiches.
 Only unblemished specimens will make it to this brightly lit, white-walled flagship parlor.